Central Intelligence Agency: Abuses of CIA authority, 1970s

-In 1971, the NSA and CIA were engaged in domestic spying.
-The DOD was eavesdropping on Kissinger.
+In 1971, the NSA and CIA were engaged in domestic spying; the DOD was eavesdropping on Henry Kissinger.
 The White House and Camp David were wired for sound.
 Nixon and Kissinger were eavesdropping on their aides, as well as reporters.
 Famously, Nixon's Plumbers had in their number many former CIA officers, including Howard Hunt, Jim McCord, and Eugenio Martinez.
-On July 7, 1971, John Ehrlichman, Nixon's domestic policy chief, told DCI Cushman, Nixon's hatchet-man in the CIA, to let Cushman "know that [Hunt] was, in fact, doing some things for the President... you should consider he has pretty much carte blanche" Importantly, this included a camera, disguises, a voice-altering device, and ID papers furnished by the CIA, as well as the CIA's participation developing film from the burglary Hunt staged on the office of Pentagon Papers leaker Daniel Ellsberg's psychologist.
+On July 7, 1971, John Ehrlichman, Nixon's domestic policy chief, told DCI Cushman, Nixon's hatchet-man in the CIA, to let Cushman "know that [Hunt] was, in fact, doing some things for the President... you should consider he has pretty much carte blanche".